FoodStandardsAgency/Governance/README.md

 ### Creating a GitHub account

-Before you can do anything on GitHub you'll need to [create an account](https://github.com/join).
+All employees shall have a unique identifier (user ID) for their personal and sole use.
+If you do not have one, you'll need to [create an account](https://github.com/join).
 FSA staff should create one using their FSA details to use when working on Food Standards agency work.

 #### Account requirements